-Marshfield Associates, Inc. ("Marshfield") is a Washington, D.C. based registered investment adviser offering professional investment advisory services to a broad range of institutional and retail clients since 1989.
-We are privately owned by seven individual principals; Christopher Niemczewski is the only principal that owns more than 25%.
-As of December 31, 2021, Marshfield manages \$4.44 billion in client assets (\$4.38 billion on a discretionary basis and \$57 million on a non-discretionary basis).
+Marshfield Associates, Inc. ("Marshfield") is a Washington, D.C.-based registered investment adviser offering professional investment advisory services to a broad range of institutional and retail clients since 1989.
+We are privately owned by seven individual principals; Christopher Niemczewski is the only principal who owns more than 25% of the firm.
+As of December 31, 2023, Marshfield manages approximately \$6.40 billion in client assets (\$6.36 billion on a discretionary basis and \$40 million on a non-discretionary basis).